robotpy/robotpy-docs/faq.rst

 Is RobotPy stable?
 ~~~~~~~~~~~~~~~~~~

 Yes!
-While it is not an officially supported language, teams have been
+While Python is not an officially supported language, teams have been
+using RobotPy since 2010, and the maintainer of RobotPy is a member of the
-using RobotPy since 2010.
-Most of the time when bugs are found, they are
+WPILib team.
+Much of the time when bugs are found, they are found in the
-found in the underlying WPILib, instead of RobotPy itself.
+underlying WPILib, instead of RobotPy itself.

+One caveat to this is that because RobotPy doesn't have a beta period like
+WPILib does, bugs tend to be found during the first half of competition season.
+However, by the time build season ends, RobotPy is just as stable as any of
+the officially suported languages.

 Performance
 -----------